ettalily/pocket-crew/dev-commentary/pocket-crew-dev-commentary.md

 ```

 ### Note on Implementation
-Lots of my code is too big or complicated to cut down and summarise here; please skim through the scripts in `/src`, they are commented well, are quite readable and give more insight into how things work that I can summarise here.
-This project got quite big.
+Lots of my code is too big or complicated to cut down and summarise here; please skim through the scripts in `/src`, they are commented well, are quite readable, and give more insight into how things work than I can summarise here.
+This project got quite big, mostly due to 3D being complicated.

 ## User Testing